All About Us

 Placitas Winery, located just north of NM165, at 26 Camino de Los Pueblitos, in Placitas, New Mexico, includes a 4,200 square foot indoor open-air adobe pavilion, a 1,200 square foot wine manufacturing cellar, and a 6,800 square foot outdoor celebration area with shady seating for enjoying wine, conversation, and lush scenery.

-This rustic event space rests on a four-acre property, which is full of vibrant fruit trees, three separate grape-growing areas, and a section of land where ancient Anasazi artifacts were located by an archeological team several years ago.
+This rustic event space rests on a four-acre property, which is full of vibrant fruit trees, two separate vineyards, and a section of land where ancient Anasazi artifacts were located by an archeological team several years ago.
 Parking is available for over one hundred cars.

 “We have enjoyed making several kinds of small-batch fruit wine since 2019,” said Placitas Winery co-owner Barb Belknap.
 “All our wine is made from local hand-picked fruit.”